-The work in accordance with this contract shall be considered either Regular Work or Emergency Work.
+The work in accordance with this contract shall be considered either Regular Work, Expedited Work or Emergency Work.

 The Contractor is allowed thirty (30) calendar days after the work authorization to complete Regular Work and have it accepted by the engineer.
+The Contractor is allowed fourteen (14) calendar days after the work authorization to complete Expedited Work and have it accepted by the engineer.
 The Contractor is allowed seven (7) calendar days after the work authorization to complete Emergency Work and have it accepted by the engineer.
 If either work is not completed and accepted within these time limits, the contractor shall be liable to the Department the amount of \$50.00 per calendar day per job site, not as a penalty but as liquidated damages for each day of overrun as specified herein.
 The time (calendar days) required by the Engineer to inspect the work will not be counted against the balance of days remaining for the contractor to perform the work.